segmentio/segment-docs/src/styleguide.md

     - Subitem
 * Item

 {% include components/list-steps.html number="1" heading="Totally new here?" content="Not sure what to track or why?
-Check out Segment’s Analytics Academy to learn more about the wide world of analytics, including the what and why and some stories about beautiful stacks." %}
+Check out Segment's Analytics Academy to learn more about the wide world of analytics, including the what and why and some stories about beautiful stacks." %}
 {% include components/list-steps.html number="2" heading="Totally new here?" content="Not sure what to track or why?
-Check out Segment’s Analytics Academy to learn more about the wide world of analytics, including the what and why and some stories about beautiful stacks." %}
+Check out Segment's Analytics Academy to learn more about the wide world of analytics, including the what and why and some stories about beautiful stacks." %}
 {% include components/list-steps.html number="3" heading="Totally new here?" content="Not sure what to track or why?
-Check out Segment’s Analytics Academy to learn more about the wide world of analytics, including the what and why and some stories about beautiful stacks." %}
+Check out Segment's Analytics Academy to learn more about the wide world of analytics, including the what and why and some stories about beautiful stacks." %}

 ---